-If you are new to WordPress, make sure to read our introduction to WordPress themes.
-We’ve written a detailed article that explains what WP themes are and how using themes can be cost-effective and time-saving for website owners.
+If you are new to WordPress, make sure you read our overview of WordPress themes.
+It explains what themes are and how themes can save small business website owners time and money.

-This tutorial will show you how to upgrade your themes inside your dashboard.
+In this tutorial, you will learn how to easily upgrade your theme inside the dashboard.

 1. Back Up Your Website Fully

-Backing up your site before making any changes to your site is essential.
-Whenever something doesn’t go as planned, you can always restore everything to its previous state.
+Backing up your website before making any updates to your site is vital.
+This way, if something goes wrong, you can always restore.

 If you don’t want to perform manual backups, there are a number of plugins you can use.
-Learn about a WordPress backup plugin that can automate your backup process here:
+You can read about a WordPress backup plugin that can automate your site backups here:

-When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
-Depending on the theme you are using, there may be some release notes accompanying an update which provides an overview of new features, improvements, security fixes or important information pertaining to the new theme version.
+Changes made to the WordPress software can affect the functionality of certain themes.
+Depending on the theme you are using, there may be some release notes included with an update which provides an overview of new features, improvements, bug fixes or any other changes in the new theme version.

-If the changes seem irrelevant or unimportant, you can skip the update.
+If the theme changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, you should update.

 3. Test The Theme